supabase/supavisor/README.md

 - Highly available
   - When deployed as a Supavisor cluster and a node dies connection pools should be quickly spun up or already available on other nodes when clients reconnect
 - Connection buffering
-  - Brief connection buffering for transparent database restarts
+  - Brief connection buffering for transparent database restarts or failovers

 ## Future Work